eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:noBootclasspath

 :   Disables the storage of classes that are loaded by the bootstrap class loader in the shared classes cache.
 Often used with the `SharedClassURLFilter` API to control exactly which classes are cached.
-For more information about shared class filtering, see <i class="fa fa-external-link" aria-hidden="true"></i> [Using the SharedClassHelper API](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_helper_class.html).
+For more information about shared class filtering, see [Using the SharedClassHelper API](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_helper_class.html).

 ### `nojitdata`